protobufjs/protobuf.js/README.md

         JSON to/from buffer was 62.4% slower
 ```

-Note that JSON is a native binding nowadays and as such is *really* fast.
+Note that JSON is a native binding nowadays and as such is about as fast as it possibly can get.
 So, how can protobuf.js be faster?

 * The benchmark is [somewhat flawed](https://github.com/dcodeIO/protobuf.js/blob/master/bench/index.js).
 * Reader and writer interfaces configure themselves according to the environment to eliminate redundant conditionals.